 - 1. To become familiar with first year clinical affiliation objectives (traditional fieldwork placements); - 2.
 To use the evaluation forms which assess the student's clinical performance and experience; - 3.
 To differentiate between the role of the student and that of the supervisor; - 4.
 To suggest methods of improving feedback effectiveness; - 5.
 To suggest several management approaches of difficult situations (e.g. aggressive patients); - 6.
-To introduce the use of WebCT as a tool for cooperative peer learning.
+To introduce the use of WebCT as a tool for cooperative peer learning. - 7.
+To become familiar with the different learning strategies and learning styles which affect performance in fieldwork.

 - C Introduction to fieldwork

 - C Basics re: rotations, evaluation forms

 - C Learning objectives/learning contracts

 - C Students' evaluation of the clinical education experience

 - C International placements/Non-Traditional placements/CAOT placements

 - C Feedback

-- C Clinical profile
+- Clinical profile

-- C Professional behaviour
+- C. Professional behaviour